videosdk-live/videosdk-docs/help_docs/pricing.md

       - Broadcasting
       - Livestream Encoding
 #### 3. Limits for "Free Account"

-  - Maximum of 50 participants in one video conference room
+- By default, maximum of 10 participants in one video conference room.
-  - Maximum of 9 speakers in one Livestream speaker room
+- By default, maximum of 10 speakers in one Livestream speaker room.
-  - Maximum of 100 viewers in one interactive Livestream (If used with chat feature)
+- By default, maximum of 150 viewers in one interactive Livestream (If used with chat feature).

-  Note: If one of the above-mentioned limits is reached, services will be held for “Free Account”
+Note: If one of the above-mentioned limits is reached, services will be held.
+In order to increase the above limits, please [upgrade the plan](https://app.videosdk.live/profile/billing?page=1&perPage=20&default_action=save-card) on our dashboard and then contact us here : https://www.videosdk.live/contact

 ## Monthly invoices